 The unpredictability of behavioural science means that it is essential to rigorously test all applied interventions.
 Demographic differences, such as age, gender, culture and context (the person’s own situation and level of motivation, for example) will alter the way that person responds to particular interventions and nudges.
 To successfully apply behavioural science, data is needed.

 It’s Dr Coppin’s opinion that, in the future, data science and behavioural science will need to merge.
 And to underline the importance of measuring outcomes, he gave several examples where the effect of interventions had been strikingly different to the intended effect.
-One such example was the introduction in 2008 of calorie counts at fast-food outlets in an attempt to nudge people towards healthier choices, while also placating policymakers.
-The practice was introduced in upper New York State and then spread throughout the world, despite the fact that it had the exact opposite of the intended effect.
-People actually ate more, taking an ‘in for a penny, in for a pound’ approach to calorie consumption.
+One such example was the introduction in 2008 of calorie counts at fast-food outlets.
+It’s an attempt to nudge people towards healthier choices, while also placating policymakers.
+The practice was introduced in upper New York State and then spread throughout the world.
+It actually had the exact opposite of the intended effect.
+People ate more, taking an ‘in for a penny, in for a pound’ approach to calorie consumption.

-This example, and the others Dr Coppin shares, are a useful reminder that when considering how to apply the insights we’ve explored here, it’s essential to also consider what the measures of success will be, and to put in place from the get-go systems that will track and collect the necessary insights to reveal whether your interventions are having the desired effect.
+This example, and the others Dr Coppin shares, are a useful reminder that when considering how to apply the insights we’ve explored here.
+It’s essential to also consider what the measures of success will be.
+Put in place from the get-go systems that will track and collect the necessary insights.
+You will need to know whether your interventions are having the desired effect or not.